Codibex/Sphraiva/docs/overview.md

 - **MCP.Host**: Provides API endpoints and manages communication between agents and the server.
 - **MCP.Server**: Handles core backend logic, agent orchestration, and workflow management.
 - **LLM (Ollama Container)**: Large Language Model running in a dedicated Docker container for inference tasks.
 - **MCP.BackgroundWorker.FileSystem**: Responsible for file system ingestion and embedding generation.
-It operates independently and does not interact directly with the MCP.Server component.
+This component operates independently and does not interact directly with the MCP.Server component.
 - **Qdrant**: Vector database for storing and searching embeddings.
 - **Agent Containers**: Run in Docker containers and execute tasks as directed by the server.